Robinhood Markets Inc Annual Shareholders Meeting Transcript

+Vladimir Tenev - Robinhood Markets, Inc. - Co-Founder, President, CEO & Chairman of the Board

-Good morning.
-I'm Mary Elizabeth Taylor, Robinhood's VP of External Affairs and Community.
-And I'm here in the courtyard of Robinhood's headquarters in Menlo Park, California.
-We're thrilled to welcome all of you to the 2022 Annual Meeting of Stockholders of Robinhood Markets, Inc. It's our first annual meeting following our IPO, and we want to thank you for joining us today and for being a part of this journey that we're all on together.
-We're especially excited that we can live out our mission to democratize finance for all by enabling you to participate in our inaugural annual meeting virtually and to submit and upload questions from around the world on the Say platform.
-While we have several matters of formal business to cover today, we also look forward to letting you hear directly from our CEO and from your fellow stockholders later in the meeting.
+I am Vlad Tenev, Co-Founder, Chief Executive Officer and Chairman of Robinhood.
+I'm thrilled to welcome all of you to the 2023 Annual Meeting of Stockholders of Robinhood Markets, Inc.

+This is our second annual meeting following our initial public offering.
+We want to thank you for joining us today and for being a part of this journey that we're all on together.
+We're especially excited that we can continue to live out our mission to democratize finance for all by enabling you to participate in our annual meeting and to ask questions from around the world on the Say platform.
+It's now 9:30 a.m. and the meeting will please come to order.

-So before we dive into things, I wanted to give you an overview of what we're going to cover today.
-First up, our Co-Founder, CEO and Chair of our Board, Vlad Tenev, will call the meeting to order.
-Next, Christina Lai, our Corporate
+Now I'd like to turn it over to Christina, our Corporate Secretary, Vice President and Deputy General Counsel for introductions and to take us through the formal portion of the meeting, after which, I will address a selection of the most uploaded questions submitted through the Say Q&A platform, Tina?

 Robinhood Markets Inc Annual Shareholders Meeting Transcript